APPLE JUICE BRINED BBQ PULLED PORK

 Plan ahead, this recipe brines overnight and cooks all day, but it’s well worth the time for these delicious flavors.

 In a large bowl, combine all of the brine ingredients and stir until the salt and sugar crystals have completely dissolved.
 Pour over the pork butt in a food-safe bucket or food storage container.
-Be sure the pork is almost fully immersed in the brine.
+Be sure the pork is fully submerged in the brine.
+Cover and refrigerate overnight.

 Pour the rest of the brine into a bowl and set aside.
 This will be used as your mop sauce during the cooking process.

-Transfer to a disposable aluminum foil pan large enough to hold the roast.
-Increase the tempera-ture to 250F, and roast for 6 to 8 additional hours, or until an instant-read meat thermometer in-serted in the thickest part, but not touching bone, registers 190-195F.
+Increase the temperature to 250℉, and roast for 6-8 additional hours, or until an instant-read thermometer inserted into the thickest part, but not touching the bone, registers 204-206℉.
 If the pork starts to brown too much, cover it loosely with aluminum foil.

 Carefully transfer the pork roast to a cutting board and let it rest for at least 20 minutes.
 Pour the juices from the bottom of the pan into a gravy separator.

+With your hands, pull the pork into chunks.
 Discard the bone and any lumps of fat, including the cap.
-Pull each chunk into shreds, and trans-fer to a large mixing bowl.
+Pull each chunk into shreds, and transfer to a large mixing bowl.